 Since the average website user is not super technical, you do not need to know anything about how websites are made or structured.
 You simply need to “test” the site to see how easy it is to navigate and understand its function.

-This is an easy, no-stress, flexible way to earn a little bit of money.
+This is an easy, no-stress, flexible way to make some extra cash.
 Here are just a few of the sites that are looking for testers:

 These places are free to join and you work when you want.
 Win-win!